Charter Arms: History

 In addition to reintroducing the .38 Special Undercover and the .44 Special Bulldog, Charter 2000 produces revolvers chambered for .22 Long Rifle/.22 Magnum (the Pathfinder), .357 Magnum (the Mag Pug) and .38 Special (the Off-Duty and the Police Bulldog).
 In 2005, Charter 2000 announced that it would be filing for bankruptcy, blaming the costs associated with nuisance lawsuits for their financial trouble.
+After the company emerged from the bankruptcy, it was once again renamed to "Charter Arms", which it is still known as today.
 In September 2005, MKS Supply entered into an agreement with Charter Arms where MKS Supply would handle the sales, marketing and distribution for Charter Arms.
 In 2008, Charter Arms brought the new Patriot revolvers to the market.
 The Patriot revolvers were chambered for the .327 Federal Magnum, and were available in 2.2" or 4" stainless steel models.
 The Charter Arms web site as of August 2011 no longer lists this model under the products category.

 Also in 2008, Charter Arms announced a new revolver: the Charter Arms Rimless Revolver.
 The new revolver would be able to load and fire rimless cartridges such as the 9mm, .40 S&W, and .45 ACP without the need for moon clips.
 Initially, the revolver was to ship in early spring, however, reported problems with the patents delayed the introduction.
 Charter Arms set a release date of April 2009 for the CARR.
-However, Charter Arms missed this deadline, and company representatives have suggested the release date may not be until "late July" of 2009.
-The CARR which was subsequently called the Pitbull finally reached production in August 2011 and the first Pitbull models had a 2.3" barrel and were chambered for the .40 S&W cartridge as this is the most popular U.S. law enforcement round and would enable the Pitbull to be used as a back-up gun to the .40 service pistol.
+However, Charter Arms missed this deadline, and company representatives suggested a release date of "late July" of 2009.
+The CARR, which was subsequently called the Pitbull, finally reached production in August 2011.
+The first Pitbull models had a 2.3" barrel and were chambered for the .40 S&W cartridge as this was the most popular U.S. law enforcement round and would enable the Pitbull to be used as a back-up gun to the .40 service pistol.
 In October 2010 MKS discontinued the sales and marketing of Charter Arms.
 Charter now has taken over the sales and marketing function.

-At SHOT Show 2018 Charter introduced the .41 Remington Magnum Mag Pug and the .45 Colt Bulldog XL.
+At SHOT Show 2018, Charter introduced the .41 Remington Magnum Mag Pug and the .45 Colt Bulldog XL.